tlienart/tlienart.github.io/src/pages/csml.md

 **Errors & Comments**: if you find anything dubious in the notes, please send me an email, feedback is always much appreciated.

 **Browser note**: the notes use a recent version of [KaTeX](https://katex.org/) to render the maths which requires you to have Javascript on.
-The rendering has been tested on Firefox Quantum, Safari 12 and Chromium 71.
+The rendering has been tested on Firefox 61, Safari 12 and Chromium 71.
 If you use an older version or another browser it may be that some things don't render properly.
 If that's the case, kindly let me know by email, thanks!

 <!-- TODO
 Once a bit clearer, think of a way to explain what exactly is kept here and how to navigate it otherwise might pile up quite quickly